ChemNLP: A Natural Language Processing based Library for Materials Chemistry Text Data: Conflict of interest

-\begin{acknowledgement} K.C. thanks Jacob Collard and Talapady Bhat at NIST for helpful discussion.
-Contributions from K.C. were supported by the financial assistance award 70NANB19H117 from the U.S. Department of Commerce, National Institute of Standards and Technology.
+The authors declare that they have no conflict of interest. \begin{acknowledgement} K.C. thanks Jacob Collard and Talapady Bhat at NIST for helpful discussion.
+Contributions from K.C. were supported by the financial assistance award 70NANB19H117 from the U.S. Department of Commerce, National Institute of Standards and Technology as well as Microsoft startup funds.

 \end{acknowledgement}